-2015 COMPENSATION OF DIRECTORS
+2016 COMPENSATION OF DIRECTORS

-DENTSPLY International Inc.
+DENTSPLY SIRONA Inc.

 The Governance Committee is responsible to review comparative market data and recommendations from its compensation consultant with regard to the structure of our non-employee director ("Outside Director") compensation and the amounts paid to our Outside Directors.
-The Outside Director compensation framework is as follows:
+In 2016, the Outside Director compensation framework was as follows: